ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 takes advantage of the loop-mount startup method by being contained as a filesystem image (rather than a partition), thus allowing a partitionless install.
+The SansaLinux version instead loads an initrd file during startup that contains the full userland content.
 The default launcher of ZeroSlackr is ZeroLauncher, a customized build of podzilla2 designed specifically for the launching of other applications.